Skip to main content

 You may feel a persistent sense of being unwell, a quiet but steady decline in your vitality that seems disconnected from your daily habits.
 This experience of fatigue, shifting body composition, and a subtle loss of resilience is a valid and deeply personal starting point for a journey into your own biology.

 Your body operates as an intricate, interconnected system, regulated by a sophisticated internal messaging service.
-At the heart of this network lies the endocrine system, and one of its most vital messengers is (GH).
+At the heart of this network lies the endocrine system, and one of its most vital messengers is growth hormone (GH).
 In adulthood, its name is a partial truth.
 GH continues to be a primary driver of cellular repair, metabolic regulation, and the maintenance of lean body mass.
 It is fundamental to the body’s ability to manage energy, preserve muscle, and sustain cognitive clarity.

 Understanding this messenger is the first step toward understanding your symptoms.
 GH is released from the pituitary gland in carefully timed pulses, primarily during deep sleep and in response to certain stimuli like intense exercise.
 This pulsatile pattern means a single, random blood test during the day reveals very little about your true GH status.